 (www.mnsafetycouncil.org).
 NETS' mission is to educate employers about the cost saving benefits of enacting traffic safety programs in the workplace.
 NETS helps employers implement well-developed policies, dynamic workplace programs, and compelling community activities relating to traffic safety.
-This project provides for appropriate traffic safety materials to be provided to employers and reimburses part of a staff person at the Safety Council to provide assistance to them.
+This project provides for appropriate traffic safety materials to be provided to employers and reimburses part of a staff person at the Safety Council to provide assistance to employers and community coalitions.